STAT545-UBC-hw-2019-20/stat545-hw-qiyangqd/hw1/just practising.md

 _Will it be italic?_
 __Will it be bold?__

-What if my words someday becomes quotes?
+What if oneday my words become quotes?

->Life is a bunch of flowers.
->Sorry, I mean, a bundle of flowers.
+> I’ve always been more interested
+> in the future than in the past.

+As Grace Hopper said:
+> I’ve always been more interested
+> in the future than in the past.

 # <h3> An unordered list
 * Checklist for morning